jmguzik/tutorials/promql/README.md

 # promql
 To compile download (or replace) RedHatDisplay fonts.
+Add redhat.png file with logo.
 Use `xelatex`.